-This paper presents an approach to mount secretly embedded trapdoor with universal protection (SETUP) attacks on the elliptic curve discrete logarithm problem.
-The new approach allows the attacker to obtain the secret key of a cryptographic device covertly.
-The attack demonstrates the manufacturer's ability to embed a hidden trapdoor in cryptographic black-box devices used for key exchange.
-A contaminated device behaves exactly like an honest one while actually leaking the user's secret key only to the attacker.
-The attacker can then use that secret key to decrypt all the subsequent communications.
+This paper presents an approach to mount secretly embedded trapdoor with universal protection (SETUP) attacks on elliptic curve cryptosystems.
+The attacked cryptosystem used is the elliptic curve analog of ElGamal encryption.
+The attacker can obtain the user's confidential message covertly.
+The cryptographic black-box devices with this hidden trapdoor behave exactly like an honest devices while actually leaking the confidential message to the attacker only.